vmassuchetto/wp-get-post-image/readme.txt

 Get Post Image is a wrapper for Get The Image WordPress Plugin and phpThumb library.
 It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other operations related to images.

-Visit http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/ for usage and more information.
+Please visit http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/ for usage and more information.

+<b>Warning</b>: phpThumb bundled on Get Post Image versions <= 0.03 have a <a href="http://snipper.ru/view/8/phpthumb-179-arbitrary-command-execution-exploit/">severe security issue</a>.
+Don't use it.

 == Installation ==

 1. Download and activate the Get The Image Plugin.
 2. Download and activate the Get Post Image Plugin.
-3. Open the file get-post-image/get-post-image.php and change the GPI_HIGHT_SECURITY_PASSWORD to watever password you want.
-This won’t let bad intentioned people overload your server creating tons of random images.
+3. Configure phpThumb on get-post-image/phpthumb

-Visit http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/ for more information.
+Visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.

 == Frequently Asked Questions ==

-Visit http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/ to see and ask questions.
+Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a>.

 == Screenshots ==

-Visit http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/ for live examples.
+Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for examples.

 == Changelog ==

+= 0.04 =

+* phpThumb update to fix security issues.
+* Displaying nice error messages instead of breaking execution.

 = 0.03 =